Yeshaq I: Reign

 E. A. Wallis Budge states that he was assassinated, and "buried in Tadbaba Maryam", a convent in Sayint, while Ethiopian historian Tadesse Tamrat believes that the primary sources mask Yeshaq's death in battle against the Muslim Adalites under the Adal Sultan Jamal ad-Din II.

 Sultan of Adal Jamal ad-Din II later undertook a further expedition in which it is recorded that he killed or took prisoners of everyone within twenty-days journey of his frontier.
 The Emperor's forces countered by attacking three different parts of Adal and threatening its capital where the royal family resided.
 Jamal ad-Din rushed home covering the distance of what was twenty days of journey in only three days.
 He met the imperial army at Harjah, where Yeshaq's army, though exhausted, fought well but was eventually defeated.
 The Emperor Yeshaq according to Maqrizi was killed in this battle.
-His death like that of Dawit, is not recorded for the same reason that the royal Ethiopian chronicles suppressed the violent deaths of their kings whose reigns they extolled.
+His death like that of Dawit, and perhaps for the same reason, is not recorded for the same reason that the royal Ethiopian chronicles suppressed the violent deaths of their kings whose reigns they extolled.

 The principal antagonist of the Sirat Sayf ibn Dhi-Yazan, a 15th century Arabic epic set during the Axumite conquest of Yemen, is named Sayf Ar'ed (Sword of terror).
 Likely inspired by the Negus due to his wars with neighboring Muslims, this reference to the emperor played a crucial role in dating the medieval work.
 How the protagonist is built up as a hero propagating Islam was doubtlessly encouraged by the event that triggered the writing of the Sīrat, which was according to Jean-Claude Garcin the capture of Zeila in modern-day Somalia by Yeshaq I in 1415 and the jihād that followed it until 1445 without the Muslims getting the upper hand over the Ethiopian power.
 As a criticism of contemporary Mamluk politics the sīrat could provide comfort to the Egyptians despite their lack of victories.
 The hero of the plot has the mission to redirect the waters of the Nile, held by the Ethiopians, back towards Egypt.
 This was doubtlessly inspired to the same threats made by contemporary emperors to the Egyptians.